-In this Appendix \ref{app_pf}, we provide all proofs omitted from the main text.
-We start by summarizing the notation that we are going to use, especially, in the proof of Theorem \ref{thm_well}.
-All mathematical definitions are standard and can be found in \cite{lax}, \cite{brezis}, or \cite{krees}, which are the main sources of the functional analysis tools that we are going to utilize.
+In Appendix~\ref{app_pf}, we provide all proofs omitted from the main text.
+We begin by summarizing the notation used throughout the appendix, especially in the proof of Theorem~\ref{thm_well}.
+All mathematical definitions are standard and can be found in \cite{lax}, \cite{brezis}, or \cite{krees}, which are the main references for the functional analysis tools used below.